TheoKanning/openai-java/README.md

 ```

 ### Streaming thread shutdown
-If you want to shut down your process immediately after streaming responses, call `OpenAiService.shutdown()`.
+If you want to shut down your process immediately after streaming responses, call `OpenAiService.shutdownExecutor()`.
 This is not necessary for non-streaming calls.

 ## Running the example project